About Yale New Haven Health System

 Gayle L. Capozzalo

-Executive VP, Strategy and System Development, YNHHS
+Executive VP, Chief Strategy Officer, YNHHS

 Ms. Capozzalo received a Master of Science degree in public health services management from the University of Missouri-Columbia.
 She joined the system in 1997.
 Her experience includes senior corporate development and strategic planning positions, most recently with Sisters of Charity Health Care System based in Houston.
 Ms. Capozzalo is vice chair of the board of directors of the Institute of Healthcare Improvement, a member of the editorial board for Quality Management in Health Care and a fellow in the American College of Health Care Executives.